 STATEMENT OF THE PROBLEM

 HIV infection among the age group 5 to 14 years is reportedly low in Zimbabwe with 120 000 children living with HIV compared to 1.8 million adults during 2003 (Lindsay 2001:1).
-No information on HIV knowledge among people aged up to 15 years in Zimbabwe could be traced.
-Thus there appears to be a need to evaluate HIV/AIDS messages targeted at Zimbabwe’s learners so as to reduce their chances of becoming infected with HIV.
+Zimbabwe’s Ministry of Education includes HIV/AIDS education in school curricula since 1993.
+No information on HIV knowledge among young people aged up to 15 years in Zimbabwe could be traced.
+Thus there appeared to be a need to evaluate Zimbabwe’s learners’ HIV/AIDS knowledge and to assess their reported sexual behaviours.
+Based on these findings, recommendations could be made for enhancing the messages conveyed during HIV/AIDS information sessions in Zimbabwe’s schools.

-Since the prevalence rate is low among this age group, effective HIV prevention strategies might provide opportunities to reduce the HIV incidence and prevalence rates among the future generation(s).
-Consequently there is a need to study learners’ knowledge and sexual behaviours and to recommend strategies to enable young people to make responsible decisions concerning HIV/AIDS before they engage in sexual behaviours.

-The question is whether this is due to a lack of HIV knowledge and/or strategies to adopt in order to reduce high-risk sexual behaviours.
-According to Zimbabwe’s Young Adult Health Survey (MOHCW 2001-2002:70) human behaviour is influenced by different factors which include knowledge, risk perception and attitude towards condoms, persons infected with HIV and gender roles.
-However, knowledge is reported as an important influential factor on sexual behaviours.
-A review on social science research on HIV/AIDS (Freudenthal 2001:12) showed that many researchers consider education as one of the most important tools in preventing the transmission of HIV.

-A joint press release by UNICEF, UNAIDS and WHO (UNICEF 2002:1) stated that there was a strong linkage between what young people knew and how they acted.

 SIGNIFICANCE OF THE STUDY

-Information obtained about learners’ HIV/AIDS knowledge and sexual behaviours could assess the impact of Zimbabwe’s AIDS awareness campaign.
-Recommendations, based on the findings of the study, will be made for enhancing health education programmes targeted at secondary school learners.
+Information obtained about learners’ HIV/AIDS knowledge and sexual behaviours could help to assess the impact of Zimbabwe’s school HIV/AIDS curricula on learners’ HIV/AIDS knowledge and on their reported sexual behaviours.
+Recommendations could enhance the impact of Zimbabwe’s school HIV/AIDS curricula on secondary school learners’ HIV/AIDS knowledge, by addressing areas in which learners might require more information

 Purpose and objectives of the study

-The purpose of the study was to document secondary school learners’ HIV knowledge and self-reported sexual behaviours in Harare.
-This knowledge could be used to make recommendations for enhancing HIV/AIDS awareness among these secondary school learners.
+The purpose of the study was to assess secondary school learners’ HIV knowledge and self-reported sexual behaviours in Harare.
+Recommendations, based on the study’s findings, could enhance the impact of Zimbabwe’s HIV/AIDS school programmes on secondary school learners’ HIV/AIDS knowledge levels, and thus on their abilities to make informed decisions about their sexual behaviours.

-The objectives of this study attempted to describe demographic characteristics of the secondary school learners, assess their HIV/AIDS knowledge, identify high risk sexual behaviours, and make recommendations for Zimbabwe’s HIV/AIDS secondary school campaign.
+The objectives of this study attempted to assess secondary school learners’ HIV/AIDS knowledge and to identify high risk sexual behaviours

 RESEARCH METHOD AND DESIGN